1981–82 FA Cup

 The 1981–82 FA Cup was the 101st season of the world's oldest football knockout competition, The Football Association Challenge Cup, or FA Cup for short.

 The competition culminated with the FA Cup Final, held at Wembley Stadium, London on 22 May 1982.
 The match was contested by two London clubs, Tottenham Hotspur and Queens Park Rangers, with Tottenham retaining the trophy with a 1–0 victory in a replay after a 1–1 draw in the first game.

-For information on the matches played from the preliminary round to the fourth round qualifying, see the FA website.
+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

+The winners from the fourth qualifying round were Blyth Spartans, Horden Colliery Welfare, Bishop Auckland, Workington, Penrith, Runcorn, Mossley, Nuneaton Borough, Stafford Rangers, Kettering Town, Willenhall Town, Harlow Town, Boston United, Wycombe Wanderers, Hendon, Bedford Town, Dagenham, Barnet, Dover, Barking, Hastings United, Leytonstone & Ilford, Weymouth, Bideford, Minehead, Taunton Town, Dorchester Town and Yeovil Town.

+Penrith and Willenhall Town were the only qualifying clubs appearing in the competition proper for the first time.
+Of the others, Hastings United had not featured at this stage since 1960–61, Dorchester Town since 1959-60, Horden Colliery Welfare since 1954-55 and Taunton Town since a predecessor club of the same name had successfully navigated the qualifying rounds in 1930-31.

 First round proper

-Teams from the Football League Third and Fourth Division entered in this round plus Altrincham, Bishop's Stortford, Sutton United and Enfield were given byes.
-The first round of games were played over the weekend 20–21 November 1981.
-Replays were played mainly on 23–25 November.
+The 48 teams from the Football League Third and Fourth Divisions entered in this round along with the 28 non-league clubs from the qualifying rounds and Altrincham, Bishop's Stortford, Sutton United and Enfield who were given byes.
+This round included six clubs from various competitions at Step 8 of the English football system: Blyth Spartans, Horden Colliery Welfare, Bishop Auckland and Penrith from the Northern League, Bideford from the Western League and Willenhall Town from the West Midlands (Regional) League.

+The initial matches were played over the weekend of 20–21 November 1981 with replays mainly staged on 23–25 November.

 Second round proper

 The Second Round was intended to be played on 12 December 1981, although many were not played until 15 December or even 2 January or 9 January.
 Replays were played on various dates after these games.
+Step 8 clubs Bishop Auckland and Penrith were the lowest-ranked teams in the round.

 Third round proper

 Teams from the Football League First and Second Division entered in this round.
 The Third Round was intended to be played on 2 January 1982.
 However, some matched were played initially over the period 4–6 January, while others took place as late as 23 January.
 Most replays took place over 18–21 January.
+Enfield, Barnet and Altrincham from the Alliance Premier League at Step 5 of the English football system were the lowest-ranked teams in the round and the last non-league clubs left in the competition.